Achille1994/Disaster_response_project/README.md

 In the last step, we'll display our results in a Flask web app

 ## Repository layout
 The coding for this project can be completed using the Project Workspace IDE provided or Vscode.
-Here's the file structure of the project:
+Here's the file structure of the project :

-── Web_app
-│
-├── app
-│   │
-│   └── templates
-│   │     ├── go.html.    # classification result page of web app
-│   │     └── master.html # main page of web app
-│   └── routes.           # Flask file that runs app
-│
-├── data
-│   ├── disaster_categories.csv # data to process
-│   ├── disaster_messages.csv   # data to process
-│   ├── DisasterResponse.db     # database to save clean data to
-│   └──process_data.py
-│
-├── models
-│   ├──  classifier.pkl   # saved model
-│   └── train_classifier.py
-│
-├── LICENSE
-├── README.md
-├── requirement.txt
-├── Proficle